 Every refugee has their own unique story.
-Whatever their reasons, they have been forced to leave their homes because it was and, for some, still is deemed unsafe for them to return.
+Whatever their reasons, they have been forced to leave their homes because it was and, for some, still is unsafe for them to return.

 Lastly, refugees also bring diversity to their communities.
 Diversity allows for the reduction of discrimination, the discovery of new ideas and innovations which allows progression to occur.

-More importantly, as an appreciation to the community that accepted them, many refugees go on to give back to the community through their philanthropic work.
+More importantly, as an appreciation to the community that accepted them, many refugees go on to give back to the community through their work.

 Hsaw Daw Mu, a parent-student connector for Marshall Public Schools, serves as an informant to his community to help them understand and navigate the public school system.
 He has helped many families during his time of service and was awarded with the Civic Engagement Leadership award in 2017.

 Paw Wah Toe, co-director of the Karen Chemical Dependency Collaboration, also received the Civic Engagement Leadership award in 2017 for her efforts of ending drugs and alcohol use within the Karen community.